 - From Undercover Tourist website who are authorized Busch Gardens ticket sellers

 - On the Busch Gardens Tampa app, where similar to the website purchase, you can show your receipt to Guest Services to receive your Busch Gardens All Day Dining wristband for the day.

 - In person at Guest Services!
 For some people, this is their favorite way to purchase the Busch Gardens All Day Dining pass because they can add it on midday as they realize just how many amazing dining options there are to try!

 Pros and Cons of Purchasing the Busch Gardens All-Day Dining

-Eating every hour on the hour, what could be so bad about that, right?!
+Eating every hour and a half, what could be so bad about that, right?!
 Let’s break down the pros and cons together, so you can see the good and bad for yourself!

 1. The potential to save a lot of money!

 If you’re someone who enjoys food sampling in theme parks just as much as the rides and attractions themselves, then this is for sure THE BEST way to make the most of your money.

 Because, think of it like this, one meal (entrée, beverage, and side/dessert) is about $25 at Busch Gardens Tampa, so after two meals, the Busch Gardens All-Day Dining pass already pays for itself!